simplykeerthana/genai-rag-pipeline/README.md

 4. **Search** - Finds the most relevant chunks for your query
 5. **Generate** - Uses LLM to create a comprehensive answer

-Sure!
-Here’s your contribution guide written in Markdown format:

 ## 🤝 Contributing